17-11-2010

 - Or if the directors have committed a common fault, so far without having committed similar acts.

-This responsibility is dangerous because in case of plurality of managers, for example, if one of them guilty of serious misconduct, and the other co-managers have not watched, then they will see their liability as Because of this neglect.
+This responsibility is dangerous because in case of plurality of managers, for example, if one of them is guilty of serious misconduct of which the other co-managers have not partook, they will consequently see their liability as a direct consequence of this neglect.

 When the court holds a joint liability of officers, the victim may take action against any officer for redress (then that leader will be able to return under a right of recourse against the other officers).
-But when there is joint responsibility, ie when each contributes to separate acts of fault and therefore damage, the court may retain a responsibility according to this contribution, depending on the seriousness of the wrongdoing.
-In this regard Article L225-251 (on SA) of the Commercial Code provides that "if more directors or more directors and the CEO have the same acts, the court shall determine the contribution of each in compensation for damage. »
+But when there is joint responsibility, i.e. when each contributes to separate acts of fault and therefore damage, the court may retain the responsibility according to this contribution, depending on the seriousness of the wrongdoing.
+In this regard, Article L225-251 (on SA) of the Commercial Code provides that "if more directors or more directors and the CEO have the same acts, the court shall determine the contribution of each in compensation for damage.”

 Who can sue?
 Individual action and social action